JeremiahKaren/35percent.github.io/new-council-homes.md

 It is also not clear whether [all the new homes](http://moderngov.southwark.gov.uk/documents/s78251/Appendix%202%20Map%20showing%20approved%20schemes.pdf) have been let at council rents.
 We have [blogged previously](http://35percent.org/2017-04-29-blackfriars-affordable-housing-circus/#10m-wasted-and-new-council-homes-not-even-social-rent) about new 'council homes' now being let at a percentage of market rent (40%) rather than social rent (which is currently approx 20% of market rent).

-In any event, 54 of these new 'council homes' are temporary accommodation units in ([_Willow Walk homeless hostel_](https://consultations.southwark.gov.uk/housing-community-services-department-community-engagement-team/11-000-new-council-homes-design-and-neighbourhoods/), as are all 37 units in _Good Neighbours House_, which in any case is not new but simply [converted from what used to be a council care home](http://moderngov.southwarksites.com/documents/s51072/Item%201%20Report%2014AP3033.pdf)).
+For example, 54 of the new 'council homes' are temporary accommodation units in ([_Willow Walk homeless hostel_](https://consultations.southwark.gov.uk/housing-community-services-department-community-engagement-team/11-000-new-council-homes-design-and-neighbourhoods/), as are all 37 units in _Good Neighbours House_, which in any case is not new but simply [converted from what used to be a council care home](http://moderngov.southwarksites.com/documents/s51072/Item%201%20Report%2014AP3033.pdf)).
 As with all of Southwark's temporary hostel accommodation units, these are [let](http://moderngov.southwark.gov.uk/documents/s65880/Temporary%20Accommodation%20Report.pdf) at [LHA rent levels](https://lha-direct.voa.gov.uk/SearchResults.aspx?LocalAuthorityId=28&LHACategory=999&Month=10&Year=2018&SearchPageParameters=true), which are more than twice current council rent levels.

 ![](http://35percent.org/img/lharates.png)

-Even if we were to count all the hostel units and purchased S106 units as council homes at council rents, the [overall figures](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/674346/LT_116.xlsx) still show an ongoing decline rather than any net increase in the number of council homes:
+In any event, even if we count all the hostel units and purchased S106 units as council homes at council rents, the [overall figures](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/674346/LT_116.xlsx) still show a net loss of 925 council homes since 2014 and an ongoing decline in dwelling stock:

 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.8.2/jquery.min.js">
 </script>